Overview

 Consistency

-Successful integration requires matching existing UI Design (Citibank design system).
+Successful integration requires matching the existing UI Design (Citibank design system).

 Key Action

-Ensure new elements (buttons, fonts) blend into existing UI and does not look like a discrete function.
+Ensure new elements (buttons, fonts) blend into existing UI and DO NOT look like a discrete function.

 ⚖️